 Header images courtesy of Netflix

-Staying off the streets seems like a sound idea at the moment, and what better opportunity to hole yourself up at home, order takeout, and get locked into a new series?
-Sometimes “getting locked in” means cancelling plans for the whole weekend, and that’s okay.
-Whether you’re a true crime buff, a soap opera fanatic, or simply looking to “Netflix and chill,” there’s a show out there for everyone.
+It’s looking like a rainy weekend once again, so why not hole up at home, order takeout, and get locked into a new series?
+Sometimes “getting locked in” means cancelling plans for the whole weekend, and whether you’re a true crime buff, a soap opera fanatic, or simply looking to “Netflix and chill,” there’s a show for everyone.
 Here are our top picks for highly binge-able shows on Netflix Hong Kong right now that’ll help kill the boredom.

 There’s plenty to love about Cobra Kai: great fight scenes, a nostalgia-inducing soundtrack, and—because Netflix acquired the title from Youtube Premium—there are already two full seasons just waiting to be binged.
 Don’t worry if you haven’t seen the original film; between cultural osmosis and well-placed flashbacks, the series is very easy to follow, even for newbies to the franchise.